noec764/erpnext/docs/dooks/setting-up/print/cheque-print-template.md

 <!-- add-breadcrumbs -->
 #Cheque Print Template

 Business involves making payment to various parties like suppliers and employees.
 Payment can be made in various modes like cash, NEFT or cheque.
-If you are making a payment via cheque, you can also create a Print Format for printing Cheque from Dooks based on the Payment Entry.
+If you are making a payment via cheque, you can also create a Print Format for printing Cheque from Dokie based on the Payment Entry.

 <img class="screenshot" alt="Sample Cheque" src="../assets/print/sample-cheque.jpg">